 - There are no state-levied premium taxes.

-- The employer health plan is not subject to state insurance laws and mandates.
+- The plan does not need to satisfy certain ACA mandates and is not subject to state insurance laws and mandates.

 - It is easier to access data on health care usage to identify trends and opportunities for cost savings.